 All employers not covered by federal COBRA laws that offer a fully insured plan must provide continuing coverage to employees enrolled in health benefits for at least six months before a qualifying event. |

-All employers are subject to the state COBRA.
-This extends the maximum continuation of coverage from 18 months to 30 months. |
+All employers are subject to the state COBRA, which extends the maximum duration of coverage from 18 months to 30 months. |

-Employers with one to 19 employees must continue to provide coverage to employees who were covered for at least three months before termination. |
+Employers with one to 19 employees must continue providing health insurance to employees who had coverage for at least three months before termination. |

-Employers not covered by federal COBRA must offer continuation of coverage for at least three months. |
+Employers not covered by federal COBRA must offer continuation coverage for at least three months. |

 All employers with fewer than 20 employees must continue to cover those covered the day before the qualifying event. |

 Employers with fewer than 20 employees must continue providing health coverage for three months to employees who were insured for at least six months before termination.
-There’s no 2% administration fee. |
+There’s no 2% administrative cost. |

 All employers must continue to provide health coverage to employees who were insured for at least three months before termination. |